-This course consists of lectures, class discussions, and projects.
-Mediums for instruction used will include, but are not limited to, interactive and hands-on activities which challenge thought processes, academic texts and studies, videos, slides, guided problem solving, and experiential and/or field learning activities where applicable.
+This course consists of lectures and class discussions.
+Media for instruction used will include, but are not limited to, interactive and hands-on activities which challenge thought processes, academic texts and studies, videos, slides, and guided problem solving.

 5. TEXTBOOK - FURTHER READINGS - RESOURCES